 Break It Up

-If your reader only scans your newsletter, will they still get meaningful information about your organization?
-Breaking your newsletter up into sections will not only make it easier to read, it will make it scan-friendly.
+If your reader only scans your content, will they still get meaningful information about your organization?
+Breaking your newsletter up into sections will not only make it easier to read, but it will also make it scan-friendly.

 Make Sure It’s Useful

 Your newsletter should be informative and educational while leaving the reader wanting more.
-It might be tempting to copy and paste an entire article you think it’s relevant to your newsletter, but this will only make your newsletter less reader-friendly.
+It might be tempting to copy and paste an entire article that you think it’s relevant to your company, but this will only make your letter less reader-friendly.
 Instead, use poignant snippets of interesting articles, bullet points and call to actions like “Read More.”
 This will ensure that your newsletter is compelling and a guide to more relevant topics.

 The information you are providing might be appealing to you, but will all of it be interesting to your reader?
-We know that readers are scanning your newsletter, so headlines help your reader identify the information that they find most interesting, and skip the rest.
-Without headlines, your reader might abandon the newsletter all together because they can’t find information relevant to them.
+We know that readers are scanning your letter, so headlines help your reader identify the information that they find most interesting, and skip the rest.
+Without headlines, your reader might abandon our content all together because they can’t find information relevant to them.

 Want to share a newsletter that is engaging to your audience?
 Don’t waste your time writing long content that won’t be read.
-It’s not in the interest of you or your readers to write a long winded newsletter!
+It’s not in the best interest of you or your readers to write a long-winded letter!
 Follow these tips to keep your newsletter reader-friendly and you’ll be on the right track.